sh1dow3r/layer0/_posts/2020-04-14-Cuckoo_SIFT_With_Ansible.md

 ### Ansible
 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 Ansible is an open-source software and powerful tools that could be used for various aspects.
-Ansible mainly know for four overall functionality:
+Ansible mainly know for four overall functionality
-  - Application Deployment (Like Fabric)
+ Application Deployment (Like Fabric)
-  - Provisioning (Like Cobbler or JuJu)
+ Provisioning (Like Cobbler or JuJu)
-  - Configuration Management (Like Chef or Puppet)
-  - Multi-tier Orchestrion (Like Chef-Metal)
+ Configuration Management (Like Chef or Puppet) Multi-tier Orchestrion (Like Chef-Metal)

 ### Vagrant